📅 Originally published: July 23, 2025 | Last reviewed and updated: April 2026

-A strategic solution for business owners and investors needing more time to qualify for permanent residency
+A strategic solution for business owners and investors needing more time to qualify for permanent residency.

 This pathway provides a vital opportunity to prolong your provisional stay in Australia while you continue working toward the criteria for permanent residency.